 Diagnosis of CRBSI includes both examination of the catheter site, looking for overt signs of infection such as purulence, erythema, or tenderness, and the use of blood cultures.3 Blood cultures must always be obtained before initiating antimicrobial therapy, one set from the catheter and one from a peripheral vein.
 The blood culture sets must be labeled with the source and time to assist in diagnosis.
 In CRBSI, the cultures drawn from the catheter will often become positive before the peripheral blood culture, reflecting the higher burden of organisms on the catheter.4

 If there are signs of infection at the catheter insertion site or tenderness over the subcutaneous portion of the catheter, the catheter must be removed and the catheter tip submitted for quantitative culture.
-Positive catheter tip cultures are considered clinically ...
+Positive catheter tip cultures are ...